 Sir William Matthew Flinders Petrie, FRS (3 June 1853 – 28 July 1942), commonly known as Flinders Petrie, was an English Egyptologist and a pioneer of systematic methodology in archaeology and preservation of artefacts.
 He held the first chair of Egyptology in the United Kingdom, and excavated many of the most important archaeological sites in Egypt in conjunction with his wife, Hilda Petrie.
 Some consider his most famous discovery to be that of the Merneptah Stele, an opinion with which Petrie himself concurred.
 Petrie developed the system of dating layers based on pottery and ceramic findings.DbPedia

 Sir Flinders Petrie 1853-1942 Egyptologist lived here

-5 Cannon Place, Camden, NW3, London, United Kingdom where he lived
+5 Cannon Place, Camden, NW3, London, United Kingdom where they lived

 Charles Trick Currelly 1876-1957 Born in Exeter, Huron County, this renowned archaeologist, teacher and administrator was educated locally and in Toronto.
 Completing his studies at Victoria College, he received his B.A. from the University of Toronto in 1898 and his M.A. in 1901.
 While in London, England, he met the famous Egyptologist, Flinders Petrie, and accompanied him to Egypt.
 His work in various parts of the Mediterranean world inspired him with the idea of establishing an archaeological museum in Ontario.
 With the aid of the University of Toronto, he worked toward this goal and when the Royal Ontario Museum of Archaeology was created in 1912, Currelly became its first director.
 He retained this post, as well as a professorship in archaeology at the University, until his retirement in 1946.

-Royal Ontario Museum, Queen's Park, Toronto, ON, Canada where he accompanied
+Royal Ontario Museum, Queen's Park, Toronto, ON, Canada where they accompanied